 Broader mix of tree ages

 By introducing tree replacement gradually, we will spread the need for future tree renewal over a longer time frame.
-This will also assist in making the project financially viable.
+This will also help us to manage the financial commitment to trees across the whole of our city.

 Help us with tree renewal

-Do you have a vacant naturestrip?
-Request a tree.
+Do you have a vacant nature strip?
+You can Request a tree.